Bank of United States: Aftermath

-Soon after the closing of the Bank of United States, another bank, the Chelsea Bank, was taken over by the state banking superintendent, Joseph A. Broderick, amidst allegations attributed to "reliable sources" that the Communist Party of America was actively trying to create a run on the bank (the Soviet Union was also accused of financing short sellers).
+Soon after the closing of the Bank of United States, another bank, the Chelsea Bank, was taken over by the Superintendent of Banks, amidst allegations attributed to "reliable sources" that the Communist Party of America was actively trying to create a run on the bank (the Soviet Union was also accused of financing short sellers).
 Meanwhile, a $50 million stockholder suit was launched against the directors of the bank on the grounds of negligence and incompetence, a woman with deposits of $20,000 in the bank hanged herself, and the Equity Casualty and Surety Company, which had invested more than $1 million in Bank of United States stock, declared bankruptcy.

-Among the 608 banks that closed in November and December 1930, the Bank of United States accounted for a third of the total $550 million deposits lost and, it is thought, that with its closure, bank failures reached a critical mass.
+Among the 608 banks that closed in November and December 1930, the Bank of United States accounted for a third of the total $550 million deposits lost, and it is thought that with its closure, bank failures reached a critical mass.
 People flocked to withdraw their money from other banks.
 In turn, the banks called in loans and sold assets in order to stay liquid.
 In that month alone, over 300 banks around the country failed.

-After the bank's collapse in 1932, the bank building on Delancey Street was taken over by the Hebrew Publishing Company.
+After the bank's collapse, the bank building on Delancey Street was taken over in 1932 by the Hebrew Publishing Company.